dcbuild3r/dcbuild3r/README.md

 - 🧠 I'm  taking the [DeFi blockchain development](https://eattheblocks-pro.teachable.com/p/defi-development-mastery) course at [EatTheBlocks](https://eattheblocks.com/)
 - 📚 I'm deepening my knowledge in [NextJs](https://www.udemy.com/course/nextjs-react-the-complete-guide/)
 - 🔥 I have a passion for finance, cryptocurrencies, blockchain, NFTs, AI, and more.
-- 🎯 My current goal is to become a highly skilled blockchain developer, while also using my passion for AI in the processs
+- 🎯 My current goal is to become a highly skilled blockchain developer in order to create the future of human interaction and coordination.

 ## Connect with me